kameron-sugino/Basics-of-Microbiome-Data-Analysis/README.md

 # 2) Installing R Packages

--   Anyway, let’s start by installing the packages you’ll need for this.
+-   Let’s start by installing the packages you’ll need for this.
     -   Packages in R are meant to make your job easier.
 They are pre-written lines of code meant to do a specific job without you needing to code (or fully understand) how to implement your